Idea-Pool/topics/docs/VALUE_STREAM.md

 When an idea is ready to work on, it is planned for a **milestone**.

-A milestone is usually a given quarter of the year with its **name**, starting at the first day of the quarter, and ends at the last, for example: **2023 Q2 Limitless** *(2023.04.01 - 2023.06.30)*
+A milestone is usually a given quarter of the year with its **name**, starting on the first day of the quarter, and ending at the last, for example, **2023 Q2** Limitless** *(2023.04.01 - 2023.06.30)*

-Each milestone is planned ahead, which ideas are covered in it, still we are flexible to include new idea or reschedule already planned ones.
+Each milestone is planned and ideas are covered in it, still, we are flexible to include a new idea or reschedule already planned ones.

 ## Stream